FAQs

 When I drink alcohol, I have more symptoms.
 I think I am allergic to it.
 Is that possible?

-Many patients with chronic airway disease notice that their airway symptoms get worse after drinking alcohol.
-The exact mechanism of this intolerance is largely unknown, but it is not caused by an allergy to alcohol.
-Patients often experience more severe nasal symptoms, such as a more severely blocked nose, and in some cases, alcohol can even trigger asthma attacks in those with asthma.
-It appears that people with CRS with nasal polyps are more likely to be sensitive to alcohol compared to those that do not have nasal polyps.
+Many patients with chronic airway disease, including those with chronic rhinosinusitis (CRS), notice that their symptoms worsen after consuming alcohol.
+While the exact cause of this intolerance is not fully understood, it is not related to an allergy to alcohol.
+Instead, alcohol can intensify nasal symptoms, leading to a more severely blocked nose, and may even trigger asthma attacks in individuals with asthma.

 Why do I need to stop smoking?
 I have been smoking for years, but my CRS just started recently.